awsarippa/s3-lambda-translate-cdk-python/README.md

-# API Gateway -> Lambda -> Translate
+# S3 -> Lambda -> Translate
-This patterns shows CDK deployment on how to leverage Amazon API Gateway, AWS Lambda, and Amazon Translate to perform language translation in a serverless fashion.
+This patterns shows CDK deployment on how to leverage Amazon S3, AWS Lambda, and Amazon Translate to perform document language translation in a serverless fashion.

 ## Architecture
 ![Diagram](src/architecture.png)

 ### What resources will be created?
 This CDK code will create the following:
-   - One Lambda function (to invoke the Translate API)
+   - One Lambda function (to invoke the TranslateDocument API)
-   - One API Gateway (to trigger the Lambda function with user input.
-The API Gateway does not perform any authorization or authentication of the incoming requests and this pattern should only be used for demonstration purposes only.)
+   - Two S3 buckets (One bucket to accept the user input to trigger the Lambda function and the second bucket to capture the output from Translate service.)
-   - One IAM role (for the Lambda function to invoke Translate service)
+   - One IAM role (for the Lambda function to invoke Translate service, read and upload translated documents to S3 bucket.)

 ## Requirements